 The Way Forward….

-Meeting (or exceeding) these latest food safety requirements food handlers and management will require further specialised training from industry experts.
-Doug Powell and I have developed specific interactive food safety workshops to assist those food businesses providing food to vulnerable populations.
+Meeting (or exceeding) food safety compliance food handlers and management will require further specialised training from industry experts.

 Powell adds “Anyone who produces food for the public has a responsibility for its safety”